Menu

 Identifying the support you need: needs assessment interviews

-We'll invite you to an individual assessment interview, where we'll work with you to identify what support you need for your studies at AUT.
+We'll invite you to an individual assessment interview where we'll work with you to identify what support you need for your studies at AUT.
 The support we offer you is designed to maximise your independence in learning.
 If needed, AUT can also support you to access an external educational needs assessment.

 Verifying your impairment or disability

-Your individual assessment may identify your need for specialist equipment or software, or other types of specific or staff support.
+Your individual assessment may identify your need for specialist equipment or software, or other types of specific support or staff support.

 To access the right resources, you need to give documents verifying your impairment or disability.